-Data compliance consists of the ongoing processes to ensure adherence of data to both enterprise business rules (government department, university, industry, or agency), and to legal, regulatory and accreditation requirements.
+Data compliance consists of the ongoing processes to ensure adherence of data (including test data) to both enterprise business rules (government department, university, industry, or agency), and legal, regulatory, and accreditation requirements.

 In order to effectively test when developing your services, you need “production-like” data.
 That introduces a serious challenge, though, since organizations are responsible for their client’s data, ensuring it’s protected from misuse or disclosure.
 Failing to comply with privacy acts (e.g., GDPR) brings serious financial and legal consequences, not to mention the damage to the company’s reputation.

 How can test data management help you with that?
-By employing a mature TDM and data compliance tool, you gain the ability to easily and quickly mask data, as well as the ability to perform compliance analysis and generate reports.
+By employing a mature TDM and data compliance tool, you gain the ability to easily and quickly mask data, sipporting data security objectives, as well as the ability to perform compliance analysis and generate reports.

-If you choose not to employ such a tool, then you can only resort to manual procedures.
+If you choose not to employ a tool, then you can only resort to manual test data preparation procedures.
 For instance, you can rely on custom scripts to perform the data masking, which will result in the expected problems common to manual approaches: slowness, high probability of errors, and so on.

 Back to You